Who’s Not At The Table? WNATT Event

 WNATT Products Available & Currently Underway

 The project has several products to date, with more planned.

 We intentionally made intersectionality and inclusivity a focus of every aspect of planning the conference.
 To ensure the conference experience was as inclusive as possible, we set forth a set of ground rules at the beginning of the WNATT event.
 A PDF of the WNATT ground rules and norms is available for download here: WNATT_conference_ground_rules

 A national webinar on leading inclusive events was hosted by the American Society for Engineering Education (ASEE) Minorities in Engineering Division (MIND) and powered by Women in Engineering ProActive Network (WEPAN).
 A recording of the webinar can be found here: www.wepan.org/page/aseemindhie

 A PDF of the conference proceedings is available for download here: WNATT_conference_proceedings

-Our team developed a white paper to share the details of all of the rich conversations that took place during the WNATT event.
-This white paper includes a brief overview of all of the conference threads (also located below) as well as a detailed discussion of each individual thread.
-A PDF of the white paper detailing the findings from conference discussions of the 5 threads is available for download here: WNATT_white_paper
+Our team developed a paper to share the details of all of the rich conversations that took place during the WNATT event.
+This document includes a brief overview of all of the conference threads (also located below) as well as a detailed discussion of each individual thread.
+The PDF detailing the findings from conference discussions of the 5 threads is available for download here: WNATT_Framing intersectional research

 A PDF of the one page summary of discussions of the 5 threads is available for download here: WNATT_threads_1page_summary